-Isabel is a trainee solicitor in our Public Law and Human Rights team.
+Isabel is a trainee solicitor in our Immigration, Asylum and Nationality team.

 Isabel has an interest in cases concerning individuals subject to immigration control, as well as the rights of children and young people.
-This includes immigration detention challenges, challenges to age assessments by local authorities regarding unaccompanied asylum-seeking children, and cases involving children in need and care leavers.
+This includes cases involving children in need, children in care and care leavers.

 Education and career

 - Isabel graduated from the University of Bath in 2018 with a BSc in Politics and International Relations